MicrosoftDocs/connected-spaces/articles/ase-connect.md

     b.
 On the right side of the screen, under **Enabled for compute**, select **Yes**.

     c.
 In the **Network settings (Port 2)** screen, in the **Kubernetes node IPs** field, assign static IP addresses for the compute virtual machine (VM) on the device.
-For a 4-node device, provide a contiguous range of a minimum of five IPV4 addresses (or more) for the compute VM using the start and ending IP addresses.
+For a 4-node device, provide a contiguous range of a minimum of five IPV4 addresses (or more) for the compute VM using the starting and ending IP addresses.
 For a 1-node device, provide a minimum of two contiguous IPV4 addresses.

     ![Apply command in Compute screen](media/ase-compute-apply.PNG "Apply command in Compute screen")